 - Gurkha 125th Anniversary Torpedo (I liked it)

-- Gurkha Grand Reserve Cognac (Taste of sweet orange liquor)
+- Gurkha Grand Reserve Cognac Toro (Taste of sweet orange liquor)

-- Gurkha Private Select Rob Abuelo Añejo 7 Maduro Churchill (Kinda good, but too sweet)
+- Gurkha Private Select Ron Abuelo Añejo 7 Maduro Churchill (Kinda good, but too sweet)

 - Gurka Seduction XO Gordo (Medioker)